 5. The Salmon River – Central Idaho

 Sometimes called the Grand Canyon of Idaho, it is the second deepest canyon in the lower 48 states.
-It’s warm water, hot springs, historical sites and Native American pictographs make it one of the best six-day trips in the West.
+It’s warm water, hot spring, historical sites and Native American pictographs make it one of the best six-day trips in the West.
 Together the Middle Fork and the Salmon River can be rafted 200 miles, making for an incredible 12-day expedition.
-(Read more about the Salmon River of Idaho.)
+(Read about the Salmon River of Idaho.)

 6. The Middle Fork of the Salmon River – Central Idaho

 The Middle Fork is one of the most classic whitewater trips in North America.
 Flowing south to north for 100 miles through the Franch Church River of No Return Wilderness, the terrain changes between high alpine forest, grassy desert and finally into Impassable Canyon which provides for dramatic camping and rafting.
-Besides it’s many hot springs, side creeks and technical, rocky rapids, this river attracts fly fishers from all over the world.
-The cold, clear water makes it a pristine habitat for many diverse fish species steelhead, cutthroat trout and also salmon.
-This river is best for the more adventurous in June and becomes a family trip in July and August.
-Trips meet and end in Stanley, Idaho.
-(Learn about trips down the Middle Fork of the Salmon.)
+Besides it’s many hot springs, side creeks and technical, rocky rapids run in oar rafts, paddle boats and inflatable kayaks, this river attracts fly fishers from all over the world.

 7. The Selway River – Western Montana/Northern Idaho